 There is hereby created an association entitled: ‘International Committee for the History of Technology’, ordinarily to be designated by the acronym ICOHTEC.
 The duration of this association has no set time limits.

-The headquarters of the association is situated in Zielona Gora, Poland.
-The head¬quarters can be transferred to any other place by a simple decision of the Executive Committee.
+The headquarters of the association is situated in Warsaw, Poland.
+The headquarters can be transferred to any other place by a simple decision of the Executive Committee.

 The association is ruled by the present statutes, whose English text provides the definitive interpretation, and by the laws relative to non-profit associations in the different countries where its activities will take place.